- Do I have to be a trained actor?

 - When do tours start and how long do they run for?

-One tour runs from October to December (rehearsal period included), and all other tours run January to the end of May/start of June (rehearsal period included).
+One tour runs from October to December (rehearsal period included), and all other tours run January to the end of May/start of June (rehearsal period included), though we reserve the right to end some or all tours earlier than anticipated.
 Teatrino requires 4 (usually senior) actors from October and up to 30 actors, including musicians and teachers with a drama background, to start in January.
-For the 2017 longer tours, all artistes must be available from early January to early June 2018.

 - Where in Italy does the tour take place?